pythonwithalex/mynotes/README.md

 ## Introduction

-You are an intellectual hoarder and this isn't your cry for help. collections should be global, here are the lists.
+Collections should be globally readable, here are the lists.

 #### Lists